Diomedes: Book V

 Book V begins with Athena, the war-like goddess of wisdom putting valour into the heart of her champion warrior.
 She also makes a stream of fire flare from his shield and helmet.
 Diomedes then slays a number of Trojan warriors including Phegeus (whose brother was spirited away by Hera's son, Hephaestus before being slain by Diomedes) until Pandarus wounds him with an arrow.
 Diomedes then prays to Athena for the slaughter of Pandarus.
 She responds by offering him a special vision to distinguish gods from men and asks him to wound Aphrodite if she ever comes to battle.
 She also warns him not to engage any other god.

 He continues to make havoc among the Trojans by killing Astynous, Hypeiron, Abas, Polyidus, Xanthus, Thoon, Echemmon and Chromius (two sons of Priam).
 Finally, Aeneas (son of Aphrodite) asks Pandarus to mount his chariot so that they may fight Diomedes together.
 Sthenelus warns his friend of their approach.

 Diomedes faces this situation by displaying both his might and wisdom.
-Although he can face both of these warriors together, he knows that Aphrodite may try to save her son.
-He also knows the history of Aeneas' two horses (they descend from Zeus's immortal horses).
-Since he has to carry out Athena's order, he orders Sthenelus to steal the horses while he faces Aphrodite's son.
+Although he can face both of these warriors together, he knows that Aphrodite may try to save her son, Aeneas.
+He also knows the history of Aeneas' two horses (they descend from immortal steeds that Zeus had once given King Tros, original founder of Troy).
+Since he has to carry out Athena's order, he orders Sthenelus to steal the horses while he faces Aeneas.

-Pandarus throws his spear first and brags that he has killed the son of Tydeus.
-The latter responds by saying "at least, one of you will be slain" and throws his spear.
-Pandarus is killed and Aeneas is left to fight Diomedes (now unarmed).
-Not bothering with weapons, Diomedes picks up a huge stone and crushes his enemy's hip with it.
-Aeneas faints and is rescued by his mother before Diomedes can kill him.
-Mindful of Athena's orders, Diomedes runs after Aphrodite and wounds her arm.
-Dropping her son, the goddess flees towards Olympus.
-Apollo now comes to the rescue of the Trojan hero.
-Disregarding Athena's advice, Diomedes attacks Apollo three times before Apollo warns him not to match himself against immortals.
-Respecting Apollo, Diomedes then withdraws himself from that combat.
-Although he has failed in killing Aeneas, Sthenelus, following his orders, has already stolen the two valuable horses of Aeneas.
-Diomedes then became the owner of the second best pair of horses (after Achilles’ immortal ones) among Achaeans.